 Here are a few ideas that are not very difficult to prepare for the “older children” in your home:

 Single Serve Yogurt Parfaits

-2 scoops of yoghurt (home-made dahi) with a combination of berries and Gouri’s Goodies Cereal Mix (Choose between the Rice Power Cereal Mix or the Magic Millet and Apricot Cereal Mix for crunchy goodness!) are a perfect power pick up snacks.
+2 scoops of yoghurt (home-made dahi) with a combination of berries and Gouri’s Goodies Breakfast Cereals (Choose between the Rice Power Cereal Mix or the Magic Millet and Apricot Cereal Mix for crunchy goodness!) are a perfect power pick up snacks.
 Soft on the teeth and subtle on the palate, these are the perfect go-to while watching television or reading the paper in the afternoon.
 Steer the “older children” towards the more nutritious option rather than a second serving of a heavy lunch or some unhealthy snack.
-For a bigger boost, all you have to do is crumble a Gouri’s Goodies Mini Bites of your choice!
+For a bigger boost, all you have to do is crumble a Gouri’s Goodies Energy Bites of your choice!

 Easy to carry and even easier to consume (no plates, spoons or trays required!), muffins are the ideal store at home snack for any time of the day.
 Give them a healthier punch by making them using oats.
 Fibrous, nutritious and full of deliciousness!
 All you need is: